Fun3DP/ElecTray/README.md

   - Drag Chain (not wider than 38mm - I used 10x30mm)<br>
 </td>
 </tr>

 </table>

 <br>

 ## STL
 I have modified the necessary models, such as the skirting, to ensure they fit the modification properly.
 Additionally, I have designed and created new models as needed to facilitate the project's progress.
-These include an adapter for the Manta M8P board, slightly modified WAGO shelves to better suit the updated design, and a refined BTT HDMI 5" mount for improved compatibility (source...).
+These include an adapter for the Manta M8P board, slightly modified WAGO shelves to better suit the updated design, and a refined BTT HDMI 5" mount for improved compatibility.
 Each modification was made to enhance functionality, optimize integration, and ensure seamless assembly within the updated setup<br>

 <br>